 Symptoms that have lasted at least 6 weeks

 Doctors may also insert a needle into a joint to draw a sample of synovial fluid.
 The fluid is examined to determine whether it is consistent with features of rheumatoid arthritis and to rule out other disorders that cause symptoms similar to rheumatoid arthritis.
-Synovial fluid needs to be analyzed to establish that a person has rheumatoid arthritis but does not always need to be analyzed whenever an RA flare-up causes joints to become swollen.
+Synovial fluid needs to be analyzed to establish that a person has rheumatoid arthritis but does not always need to be analyzed whenever a flare-up causes joints to become swollen.

 Many people with rheumatoid arthritis have distinctive antibodies in their blood, such as rheumatoid factor and anti-CCP antibodies.

 Rheumatoid factor is present in 70% of people with rheumatoid arthritis.
 (Rheumatoid factor also occurs in several other diseases, such as cancers, systemic lupus erythematosus, hepatitis, and some other infections.
 Some people without any disorder, particularly older adults, have rheumatoid factor in their blood.)
 Usually, the higher the level of rheumatoid factor in the blood, the more severe the rheumatoid arthritis and the poorer the prognosis.
-The rheumatoid factor level may decrease when joints are less inflamed.

 Anti-CCP antibodies are present in over 75% of people who have rheumatoid arthritis and are almost always absent in people who do not have rheumatoid arthritis.